vi4m/vi4m.github.io/_posts/2022-12-29-tips-for-software-eng-managers.md

 The best team is the effect of training, not recruitment.

-* Don't assume you will just *get* the best developer from the market.
+* Don't assume you will just *get* the best developers from the market.
 As a leader, your job is to develop and grow your team.
 Hire potential, and invest into people.
 * People will remember you for how you grew your team and what kind of teacher you have been.
-People love great teachers.
+People remember managers, but they love great teachers.
 * Build a plan for the development of Junior, Mid, Senior, and Principal engineers.
 Most people don't build plans not to specify points of failure.
 * If you want to make everyone happy, don't become a leader.
 Good leaders make decisions that are good for the team in the long term, which can differ from individual goals.